When was the last time you actually looked at your telecom bills?

 - Know the Market

 There are many suppliers in the market offering the same services your business needs and have local representation.
 You can achieve the same or better results with updated technology and at a lower cost.

 For example, when buying Internet services for network redundancy or failover, consider DSL or broadband versus dedicated services.
 You do not need to focus on the BRAND NAME products or what you see on the first page of your Google search.
 If you invest a minimal amount of time to perform a market check, you can cut your costs and improve overall business functionality.

 - Ask Questions

 Although it might be unpleasant, if you are unsure what you are looking at when reviewing your bill, ask a customer care rep. They may not directly provide you the answer you’re looking for, which may result in some navigating to the right person, but your supplier will explain what you have and should offer additional competitive options.
 If you have dedicated sales teams, they should inform you of new technology that is a better alternative at a lower cost.
 Most telecom suppliers are looking to sunset old technologies, as it is a higher cost for them to maintain.
 Therefore, take advantage of the experts.

 Lastly, understand your bill.
 Yes, this is the same as the first tip.
 If you make changes and are successful in lowering your bill, then make sure to continue to audit it monthly.
 Your requirements might change, the supplier may start to apply fees differently, and technology may change with new services becoming available.

 Need help starting your own custom audit?
-CU partners with Source One to offer our members best-in-class telecom management.
+Together, OMNIA Partners and Source One offer our members best-in-class telecom management.
 Are you ready to stop overpaying and reduce your telecom costs?
 Start saving today!